bwmarrin/go-alone/README.md

 ### Usage

-Here's a basic example below, for more [example](https://github.com/bwmarrin/go-alone/tree/master/example) look in the example folder that has an example program that demonstrates using this package.
+Here's a basic example below.
+There is also an example program in the [example](https://github.com/bwmarrin/go-alone/tree/master/example) folder that demonstrates a few more ways of using Go-Alone.

 ```go
 package main